idaks/PW-explorer/README.md

                         -col flag.
 Calculates complexity on all PWs by default.
 Use the -pws flag to specify the possible world ids if compexity of only a few are required.
-  -custom_complexity_func CUSTOM_COMPLEXITY_FUNC
+  -custom_complexity_func CUSTOM_COMPLEXITY_FUNC CUSTOM_COMPLEXITY_FUNC
-                        provide the .py file (without the .py) containing your custom complexity function.
-The function signature
+                        provide the module name and the full path to the python file containing your custom complexity function respectively.
+The function signature should be
-                        should be complexity(pw_id, dfs = None, pws = None,
+                        complexity(pw_id, **kwargs) where the kwargs provided
-                        relations = None, conn = None) where the latter four arguments refer to the data acquired from parsing the ASP solutions and the connection to the generated sqlite database respectively.
-The function should
-                        return a floating point number.
+                        will be dfs, pws and relationswhere the kwargs refer to the data acquired from parsing the ASP solutions and the connection to the generated sqlite database respectively.
+The function should return a floating point number.
 Ensure that the file is in the same directory as this script.
-You can use the functions in sql_funcs.py to design these dist functions.
+You can use the functions in sql_funcs.py to design these dist functions -show_relations       to get a list of relations and corresponding relation ids.
-                        Feature in beta.
-Currently the file must be present in /usr/bin/ folder.
-  -show_relations       to get a list of relations and corresponding relation
-                        ids.
   -rel_name REL_NAME    provide the relation name to use in the distance